saadullahsaeed/pub-sub/README.md

 ```
 As the code or complexity of the object rises, the above construction pattern becomes a pain to test and maintain.
 You are forced to create a chain of constructors (maintained by
 the high-level object) in order to construct a high-level object from its low-level dependencies.
-Raising the number of dependencies often ends with the creation of mid-level objects, that become a burden to maintain, etci, because of the need to test them and make them interchangeable...
+Raising the number of dependencies often ends with the creation of mid-level objects, that become a burden to maintain, etc,
+because of the need to test them and make them interchangeable...If you sometimes wonder why you need all these unit-tests, then
+you are not alone.

-You can proceed a bit differently than just with using a chain of constructors (or setters).
+However, you can proceed a bit differently here than just by using a chain of constructors (or setters).

 Consider a hypothetical Wire(...) method and a Configuration struct shown below.